 The enemy falls down dead.
 The hero looks at his weapon in baffled amazement.
 Then we see that the villain was actually shot by another hero who'd sneaked up behind him.
 (If there's no killing, but only the villain being scared off by the appearance of a second person or creature with the hero being unaware of their presence, then that's Scared of What's Behind You.)

-- In Dragon Ball Z, Mr. Satan tried to shoot Buu with a pistol, and it seemed like it had cut Buu in half, but it was actually Goku that did it
+- In Dragon Ball Z, Mr. Satan tried to shoot Buu with a pistol, and it seemed like it had cut Buu in half, but it was actually Goku that did it.

-- In the second Sakura Taisen OVA series, there is a point where Li Kohran, in costume as a character she plays on the radio, faces down a mecha with a prop gun; her teammate Maria is actually the one who makes the shot.
+- In the second Sakura Wars OVA series, there is a point where Li Kohran, in costume as a character she plays on the radio, faces down a mecha with a prop gun; her teammate Maria is actually the one who makes the shot.

 - Trigun: During Meryl and Millie's Day in the Limelight, Vash takes care of a couple of baddies for them as payback for their help in a previous episode.
 Then there's an Iris Out on him as he complains about not having a bigger role in this story.

 - Spider-Man: Norman Osborn killing the Skrull Queen Veranke in Secret Invasion.
 While the others have been battling for days, doing most of the dirty work, his team of maniacs, criminals, and lunatics comes in and steals the show.
-What really makes the it a Downer Ending is that he kills the Skrull queen seconds before Wolverine was able to.
+What really makes it a Downer Ending is that he kills the Skrull queen seconds before Wolverine was able to.
 Naturally, he was placed in charge of every registered superhero, the Avengers Initiative was renamed the Thunderbolts Initiative, and S.H.I.E.L.D. was disbanded and replaced with H.A.M.M.E.R., which is also run by Osborn.

 - Happens in the John Ford movie The Man Who Shot Liberty Valance, former trope namer.
 Ransom Stoddard is a pacifist lawyer in a bad town in the old west.
 Throughout the film the outlaw and murderer Liberty Valance (Lee Marvin) constantly assaults and belittles him, only stopping from outright murdering the whole town due to the presence of the badass but uncaring Tom Doniphon.
 After Valance beats the town's eccentric newspaper man, Stoddard grabs a pistol and attempts to kill Valance on the town's main street.
 He misses the first five shots and is horribly wounded by the outlaw.
 Tom Doniphon, witnessing the scene from a secluded spot, fires from an alley at the same time Stoddard does and kills Valance.
 The town only sees Stoddard who gets the girl and the glory, and later on becomes a Senator.
 Doniphon dies bitter and alone after drunkenly burning down his own house.
 When Stoddard tries to set the record straight, the reporter replies "This is the West, sir.
 When the legend becomes fact... print the legend.".
 In the final scene Stoddard seems to be haunted by his breakout action and base of his career being nothing but a lie people keeps bringing up.